As tankers head toward the Caribbean, growing Iran-Venezuela ties draw U.S. concern

 U.S. sanctions on Iran target anyone purchasing or facilitating the purchase of petroleum products from that country, but Venezuela’s oil company is already under similar sanctions.
 The Trump administration has also invoked the Monroe Doctrine — the 19th-century policy that rejects outside intervention in the Western Hemisphere — to move against foreign entities that do business with Maduro.

-The Iranians are warning against any U.S. effort to board or blockade the vessels, and the Venezuelans are vowing to deploy warships to escort the convoy through its territorial waters.
+Iran has warned against any U.S. effort to board or blockade the vessels, and Venezuela promised to deploy warships to escort the convoy through its territorial waters.

 Washington has countered by sounding an alarm over Iran’s growing involvement in Venezuela.
-U.S. officials say they are monitoring the convoy, but tempering talk of direct engagement.
+U.S. officials said they were monitoring the convoy but tempering talk of direct engagement.

 The voyage is testing how far the Trump administration is willing to go to shut down a budding relationship between two nations it considers enemies.